 German Shepherds were bred as hunting dogs originally and will thrive when given a specific task to complete.
 Today, they are commonly used as guide dogs, in search-and-rescue operations, and as police dogs.
 Their high intellect, easy trainability, incredible agility, and famous athleticism make them one of the most versatile and adaptable dog breeds around.
 That said, these dogs thrive from mental and physical challenges, and a couch-lazing dog is about the only job they cannot do.
 They are a popular breed for agility competitions, and their intellect, strength, and innate desire to please make them a common winner.

-The Golden Labrador Retriever is one of the most well-known and popular breeds of family dog in the world.
+The Labrador Retriever is one of the most well-known and popular breeds of family dogs in the world.
 This is due to their calm and gentle temperament and their high level of trustworthiness around children.
 In addition to this, the combination of agility, intelligence, and ease of training makes them the ideal dog for athletes.
 They excel at dog sports like tracking and obedience, love to swim with their webbed feet, and are commonly used as guide dogs and in search-and-rescue operations.

 6. Jack Russell Terrier